htacg/tidy-html5/README.md

 If you need the tidy library built as a 'shared' (DLL) library, then in 2. add the command -DBUILD_SHARED_LIB:BOOL=ON.
 This option is OFF by default, so the static library is built and linked with the command line tool for convenience.

+## Prebuilt Binaries

+An attempt is being made to publish pre-built binaries to http://www.htacg.org/binaries - This is still a work in progress, but getting there..

 ## History

 This repository should be considered canonical for HTML Tidy as of 2015-January-15.